Anmol283/Anmol283/README.md

 ## Hi there 👋

-I’m **Anmol**, a second-year Computer Science Engineering student at Chitkara University with a passion for web development, IoT, and creative problem-solving. 🚀
+I’m **Anmol**, a second-year Computer Science Engineering student at Chitkara University with a passion for web development, and creative problem-solving. 🚀

 ### 👨‍💻 About Me
 - 🔭 I’m currently working on: Developing dynamic and responsive websites using Node.js, React, and Express to deliver seamless user experiences.